chanan/BlazorStrap/src/BlazorStrap-Docs/wwwroot/Static/Layout/Overview.md

 The following is a list of general layout Components and helpers provided.

-Our layout classes are intended helper components to write there html counterpart.
+Our layout components are intended helpers to write their html counterpart.
 Without the need to remember classes.
-The is nothing preventing you from writing their html couterpart.
+The is nothing preventing you from writing their html counterpart.
 If you ever need a class we did not provide in your element you can insert in with the `Class` parameter.
-We provide all bootstrap class as static string use `BS.`
+We provide all bootstrap class as static string use `BS.` class

 * `<BSDiv>` is equivalent to `<div>` with our shared parameters
 * `<BSContainer>` is equivalent to `<div class="container">`